Close-up of green fern fronds with curled young leaves in a lush forest setting.

 Meaning

-We ask questions about the significance of what nature has to teach us based on the sense observations and deeper experiences pupils report in the sessions.
+We ask pupils to reflect on the significance of what nature has to teach us based on their sense observations and deeper experience.
 For example, the fresh, sweet and decaying smell of soil tells us something about cycles in nature and cycles alert us to the way nature works in harmony.
 We can then ask how cycles and harmony, in this example, relate to human life.

 Compassion